Madelsa/Dataset-publishing/PROJECT_STRUCTURE.md

 - **Re-exports**: Core `dataset.types.ts` re-exports from domain-specific files
 - **Documentation**: All types have JSDoc comments
 - **Naming Conventions**: Consistent naming with suffixes like `Input`, `Response`, etc.
+- **Constants with Types**: Status values and other constants are defined with their types

 Example type structure: